 In this work, Collins addresses the depiction of war victims by journalists and documentarians.
 It captures the moments before, during, and after a photo shoot organised by a team of journalists working in refugee camps in Macedonia.
 Their subject is a family of Kosovan-Albanian refugees and Collins’ video presents us with a behind-the-scenes look, commenting on the role of the camera in the construction and mediation of identity.

-Filmed in Skopje, Macedonia, and the refugee camps at Stenkovec and Chegrane, during the Kosovo conflict of May 1999, ‘How to Make a Refugee’ bears witness to the process of photographing refugees for a news report, presenting a behind-the-scenes look, which comments on the construction of identity.
-Collins’s camera notices details that we do not normally see such as taking light-level readings.
-The news photographer and crew discuss the clothes one of the subjects is wearing, deciding whether he looks better with or without his baseball cap.
+His camera notices details that we do not normally see, such as constructing the frame or light-level readings being taken.
+The news photographer and crew discuss the clothes a wounded teenager is wearing, deciding whether he looks better with or without his baseball cap.
 We hear an interpreter translating instructions and questions from the crew; however, we learn very little information about the people in the film through this exchange, which is more concerned with arranging the families as a wedding photographer might, asking everyone to look at the lens.
-The subjects do not engage directly with Collins’s camera as he observes the events, but rather than a feeling of voyeurism there is a great sense of empathy in the piece.

 |Not on view|

 Please note this is archive content and may not display optimally.

 Welcome to IMMA.
 Our website may not work correctly in your browser.
 We only support IE 10+ (PC only), Chrome 60+, Firefox 55+, Safari (9+ Mac / 5+ PC).